js-ferguson/myBlog/README.md

 ### Validation and linting

 WC3 HTML validation is not passing due to Materialize.css using a deprecated media type.
-Otherwise there are just a few warnings about extra hyphens in my comments
+However, there are no flags for any of my own HTML

 CSS Validation returns 31 errors and 782 warnings, all of which are in materialize.css and bootstrap.min.css.
 There was a single error in my own css, a stray comma.
 I fixed it.